NicholasJRodriguez/Nicholas-Rodriguez-Showcase/Notebooks/National Database of Childcare Prices Analysis/README.md

 - Year-over-year trend analysis using `STUDYYEAR` as the temporal dimension

 ### Visualization Design (Gestalt Principles)
-All visualizations were designed with intentional adherence to Gestalt design principles to maximize clarity and audience trust:
+All visualizations were designed with intentional adherence to Gestalt design principles to maximize clarity and audience trust here are two examples from the analysis:

 | Visualization | Type | Purpose |
 |---------------|------|---------|